 Daniel Martin Katz, Illinois Tech - Chicago Kent College of Law, USA

 Sourav Mukherjee, Fairleigh Dickinson University, Canada

 Adam Roegiest, Kira Systems, Canada

 Hannes Westermann, Université de Montréal

 Farhana Zulkernine, Queens University, Canada

-It is with great honor to announce that Dr. Sharad Goel of Harvard University will be giving the keynote talk at 2nd MLLD workshop.
+It is with great honor to announce that Prof. Sharad Goel of Harvard University will be giving the keynote talk at 2nd MLLD workshop.